barrettotte/what-the-ohm/README.md

 What is the first band?
 Yellow or gold ?
 How would you be able to know given any arbitrary resistor?

-The model also seemed to have trouble with training on both resistor types and performed much better when focusing on either 4 or 5 band resistors.
+The model also seemed to have trouble with training on both resistor types and performed much better when focused on either 4 or 5 band resistors.

 I also probably didn't have enough data or variety in data to train the model very well.
 My dataset is pretty imbalanced as seen in [notebooks/explore.ipynb](notebooks/explore.ipynb).